mrseanryan/tslint-folders/README.md

 Assuming tslint is already in place, then you should now see any unexpected imports (or disabled tests) be flagged by tslint.
 This should work as usual for tslint: on the command line, or in an editor such as Visual Code (may require refreshing the editor).

-4 Generating a summary of the package configuration
+### 4 Generate a summary of the package configuration

 Assuming that `tslint.tslint-folders.json` has been correctly configured to model the expected package structure, then you can run this command to generate a summary: